palera1n/palera1n/README.md

 - A checkm8 vulnerable iOS device on iOS 15 or 16 (A8-A11)
   - The device must be on iOS 15.0-16.2
 - Linux or macOS computer
-  - Python 3 must be installed.
+  - Python 3 and gum must be installed.

 ### A10 and A11 devices
 - On A10 and A11, **you must disable your passcode while in the jailbroken state**.